-Each student group should schedule a time to meet with the instructor the week the intermediate report is due (during the in class peer evaluation March 16, after class March 16 or March 18, or during office hours March 19, and various other times March 17, 18 - skype discussion can be arranged for remote students).
+Each student group should schedule a time at signupgenius to meet with the instructor for 10 minutes the week the intermediate report is due on specific times on March 18, 20, or 21.
 Bring a print out of the intermediate report to this meeting - it can be updated after the peer review.
-A mechanism for signing up will be available closer to this date.

-The instructor will attempt to provide feedback to make the final reports as strong as possible.
+Be prepared for a short 10 minute meeting where you describe your project goal and progress for about 5 minutes, and the instructor will have attempt to provide feedback to make the final project and reports as strong as possible.
 Thus the more progress you have made and the more information you include, the more success you will likely have with your final report.